- Crete is divided into four administrative regions: Lasithi, Heraklion, Rethymnon, and Chania.

 With urban planning, Heraklion has the characteristics of Athens as a student town.
 However, it bustles with life in winter and summer, and if you let yourself go, it can drag you into an incredible rhythm of fun.

-It is a fact that in the summer you will hardly choose it as a base of accommodation as there are many attractive options in tourist resorts and coastal villages.
+It is a fact that in the summer you will hardly choose it as a base of accommodation as there are many attractive options in tourist resorts, luxury hotels and coastal villages.
 But it is worth discovering the signs of the past in one of the most historic cities of the Mediterranean: the Venetian walls, the Ottoman monuments, the Loggia, the central market, the Basilica of St. Mark, the churches of St. Titus, St. Minas, St. Ekaterini, Agios Petros, and the imposing Koule fortress.

 The Archaeological Museum of the city is the ark of Minoan art and one of the most important museums of prehistoric art in the world.
 Your picture of the Minoan civilization will, of course, be completed with a visit to Knossos Palace, Phaistos, and Archanes.
 The advantage of the Heraklion area is that it can cater to every type of traveler.